timothyfs-nut/calmworkshop/calm_dsl/task1/prepare_env.rst

 #.
 Install Docker Desktop for Mac, details and download are found here: https://docs.docker.com/docker-for-mac/

 #.
-Install Visual Sutdio Code, details can be found here: https://code.visualstudio.com/
+Install Visual Studio Code, details can be found here: https://code.visualstudio.com/

 .. note::
   Recommended extension to be added to Visual Studio Code, Click the **View** menu, select **Extensions**, then search for: